Richard Acland: Later career

 Additionally, Acland retained some feudal rights, including the gift of the living at the parish church, and entitlement to shooting ("to be arranged as to suit the convenience of the shooting tenants") and fishing (with one rod on the Nutscale Reservoir).

 Acland's sons were in later years displeased with the sale of the estates; the heir, John, left a 1994 document at Devon Record Office outlining "how he had made many requests that his mother 'should explain to me why the Killerton and Holnicote estates had been given [sic] to the National Trust in the 1940s'...
 John found on reading [the letters between his mother and father] that she had destroyed all the documents from the critical period at the end of 1942...
 His note continued: 'Anne only talked to me once, in 1989, about the gift [sic] of the estates... her principal contention was that she and Richard had been in complete agreement at every stage.'
 Perhaps all this secrecy, the denial of the story, was an attempt by Anne and Richard to protect themselves from the rage of their children."

 Soon after leaving parliament he took a job as a maths master at Wandsworth Grammar School in Sutherland Grove, new Southfields, London, with effect from September 1955.
 In 1957 he helped to form the Campaign for Nuclear Disarmament (CND), and was a senior lecturer in education at St. Luke's College of Education, Exeter, between 1959 and his retirement in 1974.
 He became president of The Devonshire Association in 1974.
 Acland died in Exeter in 1990, two days before his 84th birthday.

 Writings

-Acland's book, Unser Kampf, published by Penguin in 1940, containing ideas inspired by a Christian-based moral view of society.
+Acland's book, Unser Kampf, was published by Penguin in 1940, containing ideas inspired by a Christian-based moral view of society.
 It proved highly popular, going through five impressions in six months.
 His later works, The Forward March (1941) and How it can be done (1943) elaborated on these themes.
-He advocated common ownership, citing the work of Conrad Noel as well as the Bible to support his views.
+He advocated for common ownership, citing the work of Conrad Noel as well as the Bible to support his views.